berkeleybop/berkeleybop.github.io/best_practice.md

    - use GitHub actions
 - Release code to PyPI or appropriate repo
    - use GitHub releases
-   - use github actions to trigger releases to PyPI
+   - use GitHub actions to trigger releases to PyPI
 - Consider a Dockerfile
 - For ETL repos, follow standard templates for
    - kg-hub